 Kane Constructions was awarded this ‘once in a generation’ opportunity to deliver a major, new open space precinct in November 2017.

-The $55 million redevelopment, covering 10,000 square-metres, will further activate and enhance the broader Chapel Street Precinct.
+The $55 million redevelopment, covering 10,000 square-metres, further activates and enhances the broader Chapel Street Precinct.

-The new urban square will provide a linkage between Grattan Gardens and Princes Gardens, and provide a focal point in the public space network.
+The new urban square provides a linkage between Grattan Gardens and Princes Gardens, and provide a focal point in the public space network.

-The new square will be an active, vibrant, and exciting place which will encourage people to linger, interact and connect.
+The new square is an active, vibrant, and exciting place which encourages people to linger, interact and connect.

-Designed by Lyons Architecture and Aspect Studios, the park – unofficially titled Cato Square – will be separated into nine distinct areas arranged around a central square featuring a fountain.
+Designed by Lyons Architecture and Aspect Studios, the park is separated into nine distinct areas arranged around a central square featuring a fountain.
 The design includes ecologically sensitive features, including solar energy generation and storm water capture and management.

 The scope of works includes:

 - Upgrading the surrounding streetscape - 10,000 square metres of multi-functional urban parkland

 - 500 underground car parking spaces

 - Themed green zones with different shading and landscaping, incorporating ESD features